 Skip to content

-Cover Of The Book A Beginners Guide To The End
+Cover of the book A Beginners Guide to the End

 This week we talk with BJ Miller, hospice and palliative care physician, public speaker, and now author with Shoshana Berger of the book “A Beginner’s Guide to the End.”
 BJ has also founded a palliative care consulting company, Mettle Health.